mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-deployments/continuous-delivery/index.md

 ...
 ```

-If there are errors creating the manifests, those events are populated in the status field of the `GitopsRepository` resource on the management cluster and/or the `GitRepository` and `Kustomization` resources on the attached cluster(s).
+If there are errors creating the manifests, those events are populated in the status field of the `GitopsRepository` resource on the management cluster, the `GitRepository` and `Kustomization` resources on the attached cluster(s), or both.

 ## Suspend GitOps Source